Graduate Admissions FAQs

 - Does my undergraduate degree have to be in computer science?

 No, however, most successful applicants have a degree in computer science, engineering, physics, or mathematics.
-Your application should demonstrate that you have sufficient preparation to succeed in the required courses for the degree program, which are detailed in the program guide (pdf).
+Your application should demonstrate that you have sufficient preparation to succeed in the required courses for the degree program, which are detailed in the program guide (Google Doc).

 The MS (Master’s of Science) and MSE (Master’s of Science in Engineering) degree requirements are the same.
 Students with a bachelor’s degree in engineering can elect either degree citation.
 Students without an engineering bachelor’s degree are eligible only for the MS.